physiopy/phys2bids/docs/contributorfile.rst

 Joining the conversation
 ------------------------
-We’re trying to keep all the conversation related to the project development in GitHub ` <https://github.com/smoia/phys2bids/issues>`_issues[link].
+We’re trying to keep all the conversation related to the project development in GitHub `issues <https://github.com/smoia/phys2bids/issues>`_.
 We maintain a `gitter chat room <https://gitter.im/phys2bids>`_ for more informal conversations and general project updates.
 We also have a dev call once a month - specifically the second Thursday of the month!
 If you want to participate, drop a line in gitter!
 When interacting in the common channels, please adhere to our `code of conduct <https://github.com/physiopy/phys2bids/blob/master/Code_of_Conduct.md>`_.